makrai/notes/hwang2010-symb-neur-commonsense.md

   TOMIC 20 20
 * The ConceptNet (v5.7) knowledge graph (Speer, Chin, and Havasi 2017)
   * 36 relations focusing mostly on
-    * 90% taxonomic and lexical knowledge (e.g., RelatedTo, Synonym, IsA) and
+    * 90% taxonomic and lexical knowledge (eg RelatedTo, Synonym, IsA) and
-    * physical commonsense knowledge (e.g., MadeOf, PartOf).
+    * physical commonsense knowledge (eg MadeOf, PartOf).
 ConceptNet
   * 3.4M entity-relation tuples (in English) collected by crowdsourcing and merged with existing knowledge databases from DBPedia, WordNet, Wiktionary, and OpenCyc.
 Since the knowledge are derived from human efforts, the